molayodecker/node-zig-rdkafka/README.md

 2. Ensure all tests pass: `npm test`
 3. Run linter: `npm run lint`
 4. Update README if adding new features

+---

+## Acknowledgments

+This project was inspired by the exceptional work of the [node-rdkafka](https://github.com/Blizzard/node-rdkafka) team.
+This Zig rewrite builds directly upon their hard work and architectural insights, modernizing the Node.js-librdkafka integration with a cleaner language and simplified build system.
+Thanks to the entire node-rdkafka community for paving the way.